ozendelait/rvc_devkit/depth/README.md

 Use the KITTI raw download script (thanks to Omid Hosseini for sharing) to download KITTI raw:
 $ cd raw_data_KITTI && bash raw_data_downloader.sh && cd ..
-Note that you can remove all image_00, image_01, oxts, and velodyne_points folders if you need to free some disk space:
+Note that you can remove all image_00, image_01, oxts, and velodyne_points folders if you need to free some disk space (those files are not required for our challenge):
 $ rm -rf raw_data_KITTI/2011_*_*/2011_*_*_drive_*_sync/image_0[0,1]
 $ rm -rf raw_data_KITTI/2011_*_*/2011_*_*_drive_*_sync/oxts
 $ rm -rf raw_data_KITTI/2011_*_*/2011_*_*_drive_*_sync/velodyne_points